arturoatwork/Stock-Market-Price-Prediction-with-LSTM-and-Attention/README.md

 # Stock Market Prediction using LSTM & Attention (MSFT, TSLA, AAL)

+This project was funded by the LSAMP Program's "Research Experience" project - SP25.
+It was for students to conduct research in an area of their interest.
+I was allowed to research the stock market using the model of my choice.
+It was to be presented at Molloy University in front of other researchers on 4/28/2025.
-This project uses a deep learning model to predict future stock prices based on historical data and technical indicators.
+Link to presentation slot (proof): https://digitalcommons.molloy.edu/murc/2025/all/26/ This project uses a deep learning model to predict future stock prices based on historical data and technical indicators.

 ---